Nikon Z6 and Z7 Mirrorless Camera 2018

 24.5MP Full-Frame CMOS Sensor

 The Nikon Z7 boasts of a higher resolution of 45.7MP.
 However, this sensor does come with positive benefits that cannot be overlooked.
-The sensor features a back-illuminated design allows for a high native sensitivity of ISO 100- 51,200.
+The sensor features a back-illuminated design allows for high native sensitivity of ISO 100- 51,200.

 Moreover, the sensor does hold the EXPEED 6 image processor that allows the camera to shoot continuously at high speed.
 More specifically, it will enable the camera to shoot at the bursting rate of 12fps.

 The 3.6m- Dot Electronic Viewfinder allows the camera to capture clean, sharp and high-quality images.
 Of course, it’s high 0.80x magnification affords for quality results.
 The electronic viewfinder is excellently positioned to provide comfortable viewing for the user.